fgallardograzio/commit-tagger/README.md

 opt-out: Tag all commit messages automatically unless prefixed with a "-".

 ## Uninstalling commit-tagger

-Just like for the installation, uninstalling commit-tagger involves two processes.
+Just like for the installation, uninstalling commit-tagger involves different processes.

 The first one is removing all of commit-tagger's hooks from a given repository.
-You can use th command `uninstall-hooks` to quickly do this.
+You can use the command `uninstall-hooks` to quickly do this.
 Run:

 <pre>git commit-tagger uninstall-hooks</pre>

+You may also want to remove all data associated to commit-tagger in a given repository.
+This includes the list of branches' parents, the list of ignored branches and all custom pre-commit commands.

+You can do this by running:

+<pre>git commit-tagger clean</pre>

+Alternatively, you can manually delete `.git/commit-tagger.parents`, `.git/commit-tagger.ignored` and `.git/commit-tagger.precommit` from a repository.

 A different process is actually removing commit-tagger from your system.
 This involves deleting git-commit-tagger from the installation directory, and removing `~/.commit-tagger` and all of its contents.